World Language & ESL Department Overview

 All four World Language programs in Chinese, French, Italian and Spanish at Livingston High School are aligned with the World-Readiness Standards for Learning Languages formulated by ACTFL, the American Council for the Teaching of Foreign Languages.
 Courses encompass the New Jersey Student Learning Standards, which address the need to prepare students for an interdependent global environment with a focus on the acquisition of communication skills and cultural competency.
-Our programs address standard number seven (7).
-Students are taught and assessed in the three modes of communication: the interpretive, interpersonal and presentational modes.
+Our programs address standard number 7.1.
+Students are taught and assessed in the three modes of communication: Interpretive, Interpersonal and Presentational.
 These indicate progress in a student’s ability to understand, interact and produce the target language.

 Also offered is a sequence of ESL (English as a Second Language) courses for students whose native language is not English.
-Limited English Proficient (LEP) students are administered an English language proficiency exam to determine their eligibility to enroll in ESL courses.
+English Language Learners (ELLs) are administered an English language proficiency exam to determine their eligibility to enroll in ESL courses.

 Dr. David Greer, K-12 Supervisor of World Langages & ELL